 Red Fort was built by the Mughal emperor Shah Jahan during 1639-48.
 The Mughals used Agra as their capital till 1649.
 Shah Jahan developed the seventh city of Delhi and called it Shahjahanabad, which is the present-day Old Delhi.
 Shah Jahan made it his capital in 1649.
 The Red Fort was the royal residence of the emperor.

 Read Fort is quite close to the Old Delhi Railway Station.
 It is also close to the Chandni Chowk Metro Station.

 The main entrance to Red Fort is through the Lahore Gate.

-Just after the Lahore Gate, there is a corridor housing a busy market selling mostly handicraft items.
+After entering from the Lahore Gate, one finds a corridor housing a busy market selling mostly handicraft items.
 The market is known as Chhatta Chowk.